mncrowe/QGDipoles.jl/README.md

 ## About

-This package solves for steady, propagating dipolar solutions in a layered quasi-geostrophic model.
+This package solves for steady, propagating dipolar solutions in a layered quasi-geostrophic model or a surface quasi-geostrophic model.
 It is designed to work with GeophysicalFlows.jl and FourierFlows.jl.

 ## Installation

-To install use the Julia package manager
+To install use the Julia package manager:

 ```julia
 julia> ]